f4exb/sdrangel/plugins/channelrx/demodatv/readme.md

 Use the wheels to adjust the frequency shift in Hz from the center frequency of reception.
 Left click on a digit sets the cursor position at this digit.
 Right click on a digit sets all digits on the right to zero.
 This effectively floors value at the digit position.
 Wheels are moved with the mousewheel while pointing at the wheel or by selecting the wheel with the left mouse click and using the keyboard arrows.Pressing shift simultaneously moves digit by 5 and pressing control moves it by 2.

-<h3>3: Rational downsampler toggle</h3>
+<h3>3: Force use of the rational downsampler</h3>

-Use this toggle button to enable or disable the rational downsampler and its FIR filter.
-Without downsampling the source plugin feeds the channel directly.

-When the downsampler is engaged the signal is lowpass filtered and the cutoff frequency can be adjusted with the in band filter cutoff slider (13).
+Use this toggle button to enable the rational downsampler and its FIR filter even when TV and baseband sample rate match (see next 4).
+The expected effect is then to engage the FIR filter so that the signal is lowpass filtered and the cutoff frequency can be adjusted with the in band filter cutoff slider (13).

-<h3>4: Channel sample rate</h3>
+<h3>4: TV sample rate</h3>

-This is the channel sample rate in kS/s.
-For good horizontal synchronization you should aim at a sample rate (given by the source) that yields an integer number of points per line.
-Sample rate (S), number of lines (l) and frames per second (F) should yield an integer number of points (N) using this formula:
+This is the nominal sample rate in kS/s derived from the line frequency so that an integer number of points can fit exactly into one line.
+This number of (virtual) points is chosen so that the resulting sample rate is the closest 10 S/s multiple to the baseband frequency.

-N = S / (l &#215; F)
+&#9888; In practice you should adjust the baseband frequency with the device controls so that baseband and TV sample rates are equal.
+The rational interpolator does not work very well with video signals for which exact timings are critical.

+Sb - 10 < St <= Sb
+St = n &#215; l &#215; F

+Where:
+  - Sb is the baseband sample rate
+  - St is the TV sample rate
+  - n is the number of (virtual) points
+  - l is the number of lines
+  - F is the frame rate in frames/second

 &#9758; The number of points should be a bit larger than the number of lines up to 240 lines then it can be a bit smaller to give an acceptable image quality.

-When the rational downsampler is engaged (3) the resulting sample rate is calculated as the closest 10 S/s multiple to the source sample rate to fit an integer number of line points.

 The example taken in the screenshot is from a 405 lines × 20 FPS video signal: